 You can also order print copies of your article.

-Taking the time to ensure your research has an impact can help drive your career progression, build your networks, and secure funding for new research.
+Taking the time to make sure your research has an impact can help drive your career progression, build your networks, and secure funding for new research.
 So, it’s worth investing in.

 Creating a real impact with your work can be a challenging and time-consuming task, which can feel difficult to fit into an already demanding academic career.